 Note: New Enabling Technologies Company Braille embossers are equipped with USB and parallel connectors.
 Those who have an older model may purchase a USB-to-serial or USB-to-parallel adapter available from many electronics stores.
 Please consult your manufacturer before buying an adapter.

 ATC Braille & Print: This print and Braille embosser uses single sheets of paper and can emboss at 100 CPS.
 In setup, it is otherwise almost identical to the Index Everest, so it is compact and has a Braille and print control panel.
-American Thermoform.
+Irie-AT.
 Price: $5,995.

 Bookmaker Braille Printer (also called Braille Bookmaker): This is a 50-pound 80 CPS interpoint Braille printer with built-in ET Speaks speech synthesizer, and a 512K-text buffer.
+The printer also has a multi-copy feature that enables it to output up to 99 copies of the same document.
 The menus are spoken, and the printer can be used as an external speech synthesizer.
 Enabling Technologies Company.
 Price: $9,995.

 Braille Express 150: Weighing 50 pounds, the Braille Express is an interpoint Braille printer similar in design to the Braille Bookmaker.
 It runs at 150 CPS.
 The Braille Express is shipped with ET Speaks speech synthesizer included.
 Enabling Technologies Company.
 Price: $16,995.